Stockbridge, Massachusetts

 Stockbridge is a town in Berkshire County in Western Massachusetts, United States.
 It is part of the Pittsfield, Massachusetts, Metropolitan Statistical Area.
 The population was 2,018 at the 2020 census.
-A year-round resort area, Stockbridge is home to the Norman Rockwell Museum, the Austen Riggs Center (a psychiatric treatment center), and Chesterwood, home and studio of sculptor Daniel Chester French.
+A year-round resort area, Stockbridge is home to the Norman Rockwell Museum, Naumkeag, a public garden and historic house, the Austen Riggs Center (a psychiatric treatment center), and Chesterwood, home and studio of sculptor Daniel Chester French.

 History

 Stockbridge was settled by British missionaries in 1734, who established it as a praying town for the Stockbridge Indians, an indigenous Mohican tribe.
 The township was set aside for the tribe by Massachusetts colonists as a reward for their assistance against the French in the French and Indian Wars.
 The Rev. John Sergeant, from Newark, New Jersey, was their first missionary.
 Sergeant was succeeded in this post by Jonathan Edwards, a Christian theologian associated with the First Great Awakening.

-First chartered as Indian Town in 1737, the village was incorporated on June 22, 1739 as Stockbridge.
+First chartered as Indian Town in 1737, the village was incorporated on June 22, 1739, as Stockbridge.
 The missionaries named it after Stockbridge in Hampshire, England.
 Although the Massachusetts General Court had assured the Stockbridge Indians that their land would never be sold, the agreement was rescinded.
 Despite the aid by the Tribe to the American Patriots during the Revolutionary War, their lands in Stockbridge were stolen by white townspeople.
 The Tribe was forced to relocate west, first to New York and then to Wisconsin.
 The village was taken over by European American settlers.

 With the arrival of the railroad in 1850, Stockbridge developed as a summer resort for the wealthy of Boston and other major cities.
 Many large houses, called Berkshire Cottages, were built in the area before World War I and the advent of the income tax.
 Stockbridge was home to several cottages, including Naumkeag.

 Since 1853, Stockbridge has benefited from the presence of the Laurel Hill Association, a village beautification society.
 The Stockbridge Bowl Association maintains and preserves the natural beauty of Stockbridge Bowl and the surrounding Bullard Woods.